kennysmithed/oels2023/index.md

 We'll also be supported in lab classes by three excellent tutors: Aislinn Keogh, Vilde Reksnes, and Maisy Hallam.

 ## Class times

 The course runs in semester 1.
-We have lectures 9am-9.50am on Mondays, and lab classes 9am-10.50am on Wednesdays **TBC**.
+We have lectures 9am-9.50am on Mondays, and lab classes 9am-10.50am on **Thursdays** (note that this is a change to the original timetabled slot for lab classes).
 There are also extra drop-in labs available in weeks 1-3 and in the run-up to the final assignment, see below.

 Lectures and labs are both essential to doing well on the course - the assessment involves an understanding both of the literature on online experiments (covered in the readings and lectures) and the practicalities of how to build them (covered in your own work on the practicals, with support available in the labs).

 ### Arrangements for lectures and labs

-Lectures take place *in person* on Monday mornings, 9am-9.50am, in room S1, [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209) - as far as I can work out, S indicates Second floor.
-Details for labs are TBC and will either be 9am-11am Wednesdays or (in a change to the current timetable) 9am-11am Thursdays.
+Lectures take place on Monday mornings, 9am-9.50am, in room S1, [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209) - as far as I can work out, S indicates Second floor.
+Labs are on Thursday mornings, 9am-10.50am, in room 4.02 [Appleton Tower](https://www.ed.ac.uk/maps/maps?building=0201) (PPLS Computing Lab).

 Hopefully this goes without saying, but *do not come to lectures or labs if you are unwell or think you might be!* If you are unwell you can participate in lectures remotely, so you won't miss out and you'll be protecting the rest of us.
 Instructions on how to access live lecture streams/recordings are on the course page on Learn.
 If I am isolating or unwell (but still well enough lecture) we'll do the lecture remotely.
 There is no remote option for labs other than the drop-in labs listed below, but still don't turn up if you are unwell.